-Since its rediscovery in 1911 and initial exploration by an American team of archaeologists from Yale during the next 4 years, the ruins of Machu Picchu have resonated far beyond the status of mere archaeological site.
-Reputed to be the legendary "lost city of the Incas," it is steeped in mystery and folklore.
-The unearthed complex, the only significant Inca site to escape the ravenous appetites of the Spanish conquistadors in the 16th century, ranks as the top attraction in Peru, arguably the greatest in South America and, for my money, one of the world's most stunning sights.
-Countless glossy photographs of the stone ruins, bridging the gap between two massive Andean peaks and swathed in cottony clouds, just can't do it justice.
-I distinctly remember seeing pictures of Machu Picchu in a textbook when I was 5 years old and dreaming that someday I would go there.
-When I did, for the first time in 1983, the glorious city of the Incas more than lived up to all those years of expectation.
-It is dreamlikeand remains so, even though it's a mandatory visit for virtually everyone who travels to Peru.
+Since its rediscovery in 1911 and initial exploration by an American team of archaeologists from Yale during the following 4 years, the ruins of Machu Picchu have resonated far beyond the status of mere archaeological site.
+Reputed to be the legendary “lost city of the Incas,” it is steeped in mystery and folklore.
+The unearthed complex, the only significant Inca site to escape the ravenous appetites of the Spanish conquistadors in the 16th century, ranks as the top attraction in Peru, arguably the greatest in South America and, for my money, one of the world’s most stunning sights.
+Countless glossy photographs of the stone ruins, bridging the gap between two massive Andean peaks and swathed in cottony clouds, just can’t do it justice.
+It is dreamlike and remains so, even though it’s a mandatory visit for virtually everyone who travels to Peru.

-Bingham mistook Machu Picchu for the lost city of Vilcabamba, the last refuge of the rebellious Inca Manco Cápac.
+Bingham mistook Machu Picchu for the lost city of Vilcabamba, the last refuge of the rebellious Inca Manco Cápac (see “Bingham, the ‘Discoverer’ of Machu Picchu”.
 Machu Picchu, though, is not that lost city (which was discovered deeper in the jungle at Espíritu Pampa).
-Most historians believe that the 9th Inca emperor, Pachacútec (also called Pachacuti Inca Yupanqui) -- who founded the Inca Empire, established many of the hallmarks of its society, and built most of the greatest and most recognizable of Inca monuments -- had the complex constructed sometime in the mid-1400s, probably after the defeat of the Chancas, a rival group, in 1438.
+Most historians believe that the 9th Inca emperor, Pachacútec (also called Pachacuti Inca Yupanqui)—who founded the Inca Empire, established many of the hallmarks of its society, and built most of the greatest and most recognizable of Inca monuments—had the complex constructed sometime in the mid-1400s, probably after the defeat of the Chancas, a rival group, in 1438.
 Machu Picchu appears to have been both a ceremonial and agricultural center.
 Half its buildings were sacred in nature, but the latest research findings indicate that it was a royal retreat for Inca leaders rather than a sacred city, per se.
-Never looted by the Spaniards, many of its architectural features remain in excellent condition -- even if they ultimately do little to advance our understanding of the exact nature of Machu Picchu.
+Never looted by the Spaniards, many of its architectural features remain in excellent condition—even if they ultimately do little to advance our understanding of the exact nature of Machu Picchu.

 One thing is certain: Machu Picchu is one of the world’s great examples of landscape art.
 The Incas revered nature, worshiping celestial bodies and more earthly streams and stones.
 The spectacular setting of Machu Picchu reveals just how much they reveled in their environment.
 Steep terraces, gardens, and granite and limestone temples, staircases, and aqueducts seem to be carved directly out of the hillside.
 Forms echo the very shape of the surrounding mountains, and windows and instruments appear to have been constructed to track the sun during the June and December solstices.
 Machu Picchu lies 300m (1,000 ft.) lower than Cusco, but you’d imagine the exact opposite, so nestled are the ruins among mountaintops and clouds.
 The ruins are cradled at the center of a radius of Andean peaks, like the pistil at the center of a flower.